CPC Certified Professional Coder (CPC) Exam Questions and Answers

 What CPT® coding is reported?

-What CPT® code is reported for the procedure?
+What diagnosis coding is reported for the second colonoscopy?

 What CPT® code is reported?